Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Bamberg

-- Bamberg is easily seen as a day trip from Nuremberg.
+Getting to Bamberg from Nuremberg: Bamberg is easily seen as a day trip from Nuremberg.
 It’s about a 40 minute train ride and trains leave and return to Nuremberg every hour.
 When we visited in September, the last train was scheduled to depart Bamberg at 10:36 pm.
-It was a longer walk from the train station to the Bamberg’s Old Town than we expected, but doable.
+It was a longer walk from the train station to Bamberg’s Old Town than we expected, but doable.

-- Alte Hofhaltung (Old Court) is open May-October 9:00 am-5:00 pm (closed Mondays).
+Old Court: The Alte Hofhaltung (Old Court) and the Historical Museum of Bamberg is open April-November 10:00 am-5:00 pm (closed Mondays).
 It is only open for special exhibitions from November-April.
+Confirm current hours and admission fees here.

-- There are signs around town explaining what all the different sites are, but unfortunately, they are only written in German.
+Sightseeing in Bamberg: There are signs around town explaining what all the different sites are, but unfortunately they are only written in German.

 Tours in Bamberg